Introduction/Executive Summary

 • Supporting a sustainable economic environment

-• Working within the Organisational Net Carbon Zero/Climate Action Plan.
+• Working within the Organisational Net Carbon Zero/Climate Action Plan

+2.1.
 This Procurement Strategy has been prepared in the context of the Council’s Local Outcome Improvement Plan, Strategic Improvement Plans, Organisational Transformation Agenda, Climate Action Planning, Circular Economy Strategy, Community Wealth Building workstreams, and the financial climate of austerity.
 It directs Procurement practice to maximise impact and benefit to East Dunbartonshire and the Communities it serves, delivering commercial excellence through successful delivery and achievement of a continuous approach to improvement and adding value.
 The strategy includes priorities, objectives and outcome targets to cover the reporting period through the effective implementation of the Procurement Strategy and Governance Framework.

+2.2.
 This strategy delivery will be through building on both internal and external partnerships, with Procurement a key enabler within the Organisational Transformation Programme.

+2.3.
 Corporate Procurement sits in alignment with the Transformation Programme and this strategy will capture and support continuous improvement, financial benefits and wider organisational objectives.

 • Directives

-• Regulations, including Scottish Procurement Policy Notes
+• Regulations, incl Scottish Procurement Policy Notes

 • Case Law